William Goldring (businessman)

-William A. Goldring (born 1942/1943) is an American billionaire businessman, chairman of the Sazerac Company, and head of the American family that owns Sazerac, the second-largest spirits company in the US.
+William A. Goldring (born 1942/1943) is an American billionaire businessman, chairman of the Sazerac Company, a diverse spirits company in the US, and head of the family that owns the company.

 Early life

 He is the son of Stephen Goldring and Mathilde "Teal" Goldring.
 He was brought up in New Orleans and earned a bachelor's degree in business from Tulane University.

-His grandfather, Newman Goldring, founded Sazerac in 1898 in Pensacola, Florida.

 Career

-Goldring is chairman of the Sazerac Company and of Crescent Crown Distributing, the second-largest beer wholesaler in the US.
+Goldring is chairman of the Sazerac Company, one of the largest liquor distillers in the US and of Crescent Crown Distributing, the second-largest beer wholesaler in the US.

+Sazerac's brands include Buffalo Trace Bourbon, Wheatley Vodka, Sazerac Rye, Stagg Bourbon, Pappy Van Winkle Bourbon, Weller Bourbon, 1792 Bourbon, Southern Comfort, Blanton's, Canadian Mist, Corazon Tequila, Fireball Cinnamon Whiskey, Goldschlager, Margaritaville Tequila, Myers's Rum, Parrot Bay, Paul Masson Brandy, Platinum 10x Vodka, Romana Sambuca, and Seagram's VO.

 Personal life

 Goldring has three children, Jeffrey Goldring, who works for Sazerac, as well as Diane Franco and Marc Goldring.

-Goldring is a member of the board of trustees of The National WWII Museum, New Orleans.
+Goldring is a member of the board of Tulane University and on the board of trustees of The National WWII Museum, New Orleans.

 Honors

 In 2011, Goldring was awarded The Times-Picayune Loving Cup, awarded annually since 1901 for philanthropy in the New Orleans area.

 In 2012, The New Orleans Wine and Food Experience presented Goldring with the Ella Brennan Lifetime Achievement Award for his philanthropy.